Charlie Sheen says paid millions to blackmailers to keep HIV secret

 Sheen's spokesman declined to comment when asked about Olson's remarks.

-Sheen played the womanizing bachelor Charlie Harper on top-rated comedy "Two and A Half Men" for eight years before being fired in 2011 for bad behavior that included cocaine-fueled partying and assaulting an ex-wife.
+Sheen played the womanizing bachelor Charlie Harper on top-rated comedy "Two and A Half Men" for eight years before being fired in 2011 for bad behaviour that included cocaine-fuelled partying and assaulting an ex-wife.

 At the time, he was the highest paid actor on U.S, television, with a reported salary of some $1.8 million per episode.